sbancuz/Appunti/Markov property.md

 $$
 \mathbb P(X_{t + 1}=j |X_{t} = i, X_{t-1} = k_{t-1}\dots, X_{1} = k_{1}) = \mathbb P(X_{t + 1}=j |X_{t} = i)
 $$
-The environment can thus be modeled as a [[Reinforcement learning#Markov Decision processes]] that has one-step dynamic described by a probability distribution.
+The environment can thus be modeled as a [[Markov Decision processes]] that has one-step dynamic described by a probability distribution.